 Virco has numerous competitors in each of its markets.
 In the educational furniture market, Virco manufactures furniture and sells direct to educational customers.
 Competitors typically fall into two categories (1) furniture manufacturers that sell to dealers, which re-sell furniture to the end user, and (2) dealers that purchase product from these manufacturers and re-sell to educational customers.
-The manufacturers that Virco competes with include Artcobell, KI Inc., Steel Case, Smith System (owned by Steelcase), V/S America, Scholarcraft, Academia, Alumni, Columbia, Moore Co., Paragon, SICO, Learniture (owned by School Outfitters) and Hon ("HNI").
-Our competitors that purchase and re-sell furniture include School Outfitters, School Specialty ("SCHS"), MeTEOR (formerly Contrax), and Hertz.
+The manufacturers that Virco competes with include Artcobell, KI Inc., Steelcase, Smith System (owned by Steelcase), V/S America, Scholarcraft, Academia, Alumni, Columbia, Moore Co., Paragon, SICO, Learniture (owned by School Outfitters) and Hon ("HNI").
+Our competitors that purchase and re-sell furniture include School Outfitters, School Specialty ("SCHS"), MeTEOR (formerly Contrax), MiEN, Kay-Twelve, and Hertz.
 There are numerous catalogers, internet resellers, and smaller local education furniture dealers that sell into local markets.
 Competitors in contract and hospitality furniture vary depending upon the specific product line or sales market, and include Falcon Products, National Public Seating, MTS and Mity Enterprises, Inc.

 The educational furniture market is characterized by price competition, as many sales occur on a bid basis.
-Management compensates for this market characteristic through a combination of methods that include emphasizing the value of Virco's products and product assortment, the convenience of one-stop shopping for "Equipment for EducatorsTM", the value of Virco's project management capabilities, the value of Virco's distribution and delivery capabilities, and the value of Virco's customer support capabilities, and other intangibles.
+Management compensates for this market characteristic through a combination of methods that include emphasizing the value of Virco's project and product assortment, the convenience of one-stop shopping for "Equipment for EducatorsTM", the value of Virco's customer support capabilities, and other intangibles.
 In addition, management believes that the streamlining of costs assists the Company in compensating for this market characteristic by allowing Virco to offer a higher value product at a lower price.
 For example, as discussed above, Virco has decreased distribution costs by avoiding re-sellers, and management believes that the Company's large direct sales force, and the Company's sizeable manufacturing and warehousing capabilities facilitate these efforts.
 Although management prefers to compete on the value of Virco products and services, when market conditions warrant, the Company will compete based on direct prices and may reduce its prices to build or maintain its market share.